-SMQ is an easy to use Message Queues architecture solution that follows the publish subscribe broadcast design pattern.
-The message queues provide pub/sub features similar to MQTT; however, SMQ also includes features that are specifically implemented to further simplify today's IoT design.
+SMQ is an easy-to-use message queue architecture that follows the publish-subscribe broadcast design pattern.
+SMQ provides pub/sub features similar to MQTT, while also including features specifically designed to simplify modern IoT design.

-Clients initiate the IoT communication with the SMQ Broker by use of a standard web URL, which is either HTTP for non secure or HTTPS for secure communication.
-The device to broker communication is established in a similar fashion to how WebSockets are initiated.
+Clients initiate IoT communication with the SMQ Broker by using a standard web URL: HTTP for non-secure communication or HTTPS for secure communication.
+Device-to-broker communication is established in a way similar to how WebSockets are initiated.

-Once a connected session occurs, the SMQ Client may then publish and subscribe to topic names.
-A topic name can be any string value but is typically structured in a hierarchical fashion, which is by common comparison equivalent to that of a file system hierarchy found in a UNIX like environment.
+Once a session is connected, the SMQ client may publish and subscribe to topic names.
+A topic name can be any string value but is typically structured hierarchically, similar to a file system hierarchy found in a UNIX-like environment.

-The broker translates the SMQ publish/subscribe topic names into numbers, thus enabling fast processing of messages by using lookup tables and values stored on the server.
-The client subscribes to a topic and the server responds with a Topic ID (etid) that identifies the topic channel.
+The broker translates SMQ publish/subscribe topic names into numbers, enabling fast message processing using lookup tables and values stored on the server.
+The client subscribes to a topic, and the server responds with a Topic ID (tid) that identifies the topic channel.
 Each client is also assigned a unique ID by the broker known as the Ephemeral Topic ID (etid).
-The Ephemeral Topic ID is used in a unique way such as "publisher's address" by subscriber, thus enabling each subscriber the ability to send messages directly to a device by using the ephemeral Topic ID.
-The Ephemeral Topic ID also enables an application to simulate a remote procedure (RPC) call.
+The Ephemeral Topic ID is used as the "publisher's address", enabling each subscriber to send messages directly to a device by using the ephemeral Topic ID.
+The Ephemeral Topic ID also enables an application to emulate a remote procedure call (RPC).

-The SMQ Broker provides easy segmentation of products/customers by enabling an unlimited number of broker instances running in the server.
-Each Message Queue entry (URL) in the server is associated with one broker instance, thus the number of instances that can be installed in the server at any given time is only limited to any inherent memory limitations.
+The SMQ Broker makes it easy to segment products or customers by enabling multiple broker instances to run in the server.
+Each Message Queue entry (URL) in the server is associated with one broker instance, so the number of instances that can be installed in the server is limited only by available memory.

-Figure 1: Four clients connected to a broker, where one device utilizes a secure TCP connection (SharkMQ), one device utilizes a non secure TCP connection (SMQ Stack), and two browser clients utilize WebSockets in either secure or non-secure mode (SMQ JavaScript).
+Figure 1: Four clients connected to a broker, where one device uses a secure TCP connection (SharkMQ), one device uses a non-secure TCP connection (SMQ Stack), and two browser clients use WebSockets in either secure or non-secure mode (SMQ JavaScript).

-The optional application shown in figure 1 can for example be a server side SMQ client, a server side web application using HTTP, an SMQ bridge connecting SMQ with any other protocol supported by the Barracuda App Server.
+The optional application shown in Figure 1 can, for example, be a server-side SMQ client, a server-side web application using HTTP, or an SMQ bridge connecting SMQ with any other protocol supported by the Barracuda App Server.

-Illustrated in the figure below, the protocol initially starts as HTTP or HTTPS and then morphs into a persistent socket connection.
+As shown in Figure 2, the protocol initially starts as HTTP or HTTPS and then morphs into a persistent socket connection.
 The SMQ connection is channeled on top of WebSockets when a browser running the JavaScript client stack connects to the broker.

 The WebSocket protocol uses the word "upgrade" when an HTTP(S) connection morphs into a persistent socket connection.
-The two C client stacks are also initiating the connection using HTTP and HTTPS.
+The two C client stacks also initiate the connection using HTTP and HTTPS.

-The difference between the browser and device connections is that a browser HTTP(S) connection morphs into a WebSocket connection and the device HTTP(S) connection simply morphs into a standard TCP socket.
-The WebSocket protocol adds a lot of processing and management specifically designed for browsers, and this management is not required for devices.
+The difference between browser and device connections is that a browser HTTP(S) connection morphs into a WebSocket connection, while a device HTTP(S) connection morphs directly into a standard TCP socket.
+The WebSocket protocol adds processing and management specifically designed for browsers, and this management is not required for devices.

 Our construction keeps the device code to a minimum.
 The SMQ Client morphs an HTTP connection into a persistent TCP connection, and SharkMQ morphs an HTTPS connection into a persistent and secure (encrypted) TCP connection.